pachyderm/pachyderm/doc/pachyderm_file_system.md

 Since binary data doesn't always have a static size, and can be quite large, delimiting binary data works a bit different.

-This time, each write you do to a file (either via the CLI or literally a write syscall to the PFS mount) will determine a whole `Block` no matter what the size.
+We enable this by treating every single write to that file as a separate block, no matter what the size.
+E.g. if you open `/pfs/out/foo.bin` and within your code write to it several times, each time you write the data will be treated as a separate block.
+This guarantees that a `map` job consuming your data will always see it at least at the granularity you have provided by your writes.

 To require PFS to delimit blocks in this fashion, make sure your file as the `.bin` suffix.